kalpna141/order-management/README.md

 ## 5. Deployment

 **Backend → Render (or Railway):**

 1. Push this repo to GitHub.
 2. New Web Service → root directory `server` → build command `npm install` → start command `npm start`.
 3. Set env vars: `MONGO_URI` (MongoDB Atlas URI), `CLIENT_ORIGIN` (your Vercel URL).

 **Frontend → Vercel:**

 1. New Project → root directory `client` → framework preset "Vite".
 2. Set env var `VITE_API_URL` to your deployed backend URL.
 3. Deploy.

----

-## 6. Notes for the Loom walkthrough

-Suggested flow when recording (12–15 min):
-1. **Problem breakdown** — menu → cart → checkout → order → real-time status,
-   mapped to REST endpoints + UI views before writing code.
-2. **Architecture tour** — repository pattern (Mongo/in-memory swap),
-   services vs. controllers, why price is computed server-side.
-3. **TDD walkthrough** — show a couple of tests (e.g. invalid phone number, order status transition) and the code that satisfies them.
-4. **Real-time updates** — show the status simulator + Socket.IO rooms,
-   then demo an order live-updating in the browser without a refresh.
-5. **AI usage** — this project was scaffolded and iterated with an AI pair-programmer (Claude): generating boilerplate (models, routes, repository/service layers), writing the initial test suites, and catching a real bug during development — an infinite render loop in a test helper component that called `addItem()` directly in the render body instead of inside `useEffect`, which hung the entire Vitest run.
-   Isolating it by running test files one at a time (bisection) found the culprit in minutes.
-6. **Challenges** — e.g. designing the Mongo/in-memory abstraction so the
-   app is gradeable without requiring a database, keeping order line items immutable snapshots, and making sure validation errors are consistent between client and server.

----

-## 7. Evaluation criteria checklist

-- ✅ Menu display with name/description/price/image
-- ✅ Cart with quantities, checkout with delivery details
-- ✅ Order status with simulated real-time updates (Socket.IO)
-- ✅ REST API for menu + orders, in-memory or real MongoDB storage
-- ✅ "My Orders" screen — looks up recent orders by phone number (`GET /api/orders?phone=`), persists the customer's phone in `localStorage` so it auto-loads next visit
-- ✅ TDD: 25 backend tests + 19 frontend tests, all passing
-- ✅ React (Vite) UI, clean and functional
-- ✅ Input validation & edge cases (bad phone, missing fields, invalid quantities, non-existent menu items, invalid status transitions)